well, learning Arabic from the Quran is really hard, you should at least learn the Arabic grammar and some Arabic words.

 So here is a list of the best Audio & Podcasts to help you learn to read and speak Arabic step by step:

-You can sign up for free and you will get a full week trial to try their lessons.
+You can sign up for free and you will get a full week’s trial to try their lessons.
 They offer a lot of Arabic content for every level.
 Whether you are a beginner or advanced you will find what you are looking for.
 Unfortunately, when the week is over you will have to pay in order to get access to their lessons.
-So, try it out and if you like it go ahead and get premium.
+So, try it out, and if you like it goes ahead and gets premium.

 - Learn Arabic by using Language Transfer:

 Another great podcast to help you learn Arabic online is language transfer, it offers you a series of audio that you could download easily.
 In addition to their fun Arabic Vocabulary cards that you could download as Pdf or view on Facebook.
 The cards are great to learn read and speak Arabic for beginners.

 TuneIn offers you the opportunity to learn Arabic online by listening to the radio where you will find many countries speaking Arabic.
 Try some of the stations before you make up your mind.

 Another great place to learn to speak Arabic is through listening to native-speaking Arabic words, which is great to enhance your pronunciation and learn new words.